,

 This page contains information about how English is taught and events to promote reading and writing at our school.
 We hope you find it informative and useful.

-Phonics and Early Literacy Lead - Mrs Evans
+Phonics and Early Literacy Lead - Miss Chesters

 Reading at NewtonSee the source image